minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 ### 2.4.
 Operating Environment

 *Describe the environment in which the software will operate, including the hardware platform, operating system and versions, and any other software components or applications with which it must peacefully coexist.*
+The application should be accessible on devices commonly used in kindergartens, such as tablets or dedicated learning stations through a web browser with internet access.
 ### 2.5.
 Design and Implementation Constraints

 *Describe any items or issues that will limit the options available to the developers.
 These might include: corporate or regulatory policies; hardware limitations (timing requirements, memory requirements); interfaces to other applications; specific technologies, tools, and databases to be used; parallel operations; language requirements; communications protocols; security considerations; design conventions or programming standards (for example, if the customer’s organization will be responsible for maintaining the delivered software).*